 Many students major in neuroscience to prepare for advanced degree programs across a wide range of life science and health-related fields, including graduate training programs, medicine, nursing, pharmaceutical sciences, veterinary medicine, and physical therapy.

 The breadth of neuroscience as a discipline opens up additional avenues for students depending on their own unique interests and curricular pathways, including industry and sales (especially in pharmaceuticals and health-related fields), advertising, education, and work with government agencies, especially those focused on public health issues.
 Neuroscience is also becoming influential in disciplines such as philosophy, economics, and law, as evidenced by the development of new sub-fields in neuroscience such as neuroethics, neuroeconomics, and neurolaw.
 For a good overview of what one can do with a neuroscience degree, visit Boston University's "Life After College" site for neuroscience.

-A neuroscience degree offers:
+A neuroscience degree offers skills in:

-- Critical thinking skills; analysis and problem solving
+- Critical thinking skills, analysis, and problem-solving

 - Self-management and work habits

-- Written and oral communication; data presentation
+- Written and oral communication, data presentation

 - Leadership and teamwork

 |Career||Median salary||Market growth|